-According to changes in the expression of ER, PR, and HER-2, BC is classified into the following four main molecular subgroups: Luminal A, B, HER2+, and TNBC.^{14, 15} Luminal A and B are 65 to 80% of BCs, with a good prognosis, and are involved in cell proliferation and invasiveness of BC cells.
-The HER2 subtype proliferates the HER2 hormone oncogene, and therapy is ineffective.
+According to changes in the expression of ER, PR, and HER2, BC is classified into the following four main molecular subgroups: Luminal A, B, HER2+, and TNBC.^{14, 15} Luminal A and B are 65 to 80% of BCs, with a good prognosis, and are involved in cell proliferation and invasiveness of BC cells.
+The HER2 subtype proliferates the HER2 oncogene, and hormone therapy is ineffective.
 TNBC is the next subtype.
-TNBC patients are young people under the age of 40 of African-American descent and have shorter Disease-Free Survival (DFS) and Overall survival (OS) than then on-TNBC patients.16 Recurrence occurs 1-3 years after diagnosis with an increased risk of lung metastasis or CNS.16
+TNBC patients are young people under the age of 40 of African-American descent and have shorter disease-free survival (DFS) and overall survival (OS) than non-TNBC patients.16 Recurrence occurs 1-3 years after diagnosis with an increased risk of lung metastasis or CNS.16